Skip to main content

 Performance

-Datoria generates the fastest full-featured SQL parser we've been able to benchmark — outperforming parsers written in Rust, C, and every other JVM-based parser tested.
+Datoria generates the fastest full-featured SQL parser we've been able to benchmark.
+It outperforms the parsers written in Rust and C, and every other JVM-based parser we've tested.

 Measured over 1000 iterations parsing 15 query-only SQL files on Apple M1 Max.
 Warmup iterations excluded.
 Full results cover 21 parsers.